 - Le Cafetier.
 Tel.
 450 538-7333.
 Sutton’s local gathering spot.
 Open 7am to 7pm.
 Nice for a casual lunch especially on the terrace.
 Open daily 7am to 7pm.

-It is also nice to go shop for a picnic that you can take to a shady spot by a stream or else eat here on the verandah or under the pergola in the garden.
+It is also nice to go shop for a picnic that you can take to a shady spot by a stream and you are also welcome to eat here on the verandah at the B&B or under the pergola in the garden.

 Wash it all down with a bottle of wine from Domaine Bresee or try Domaine Pinnacle‘s ice cider.
 Finish with some Belgian chocolates from chocolaterie Belge Muriel.

 The morning Saturday market on Curley Street has local produce and all sorts of flea stalls – you never know what you may find!